• Skip to main content

 Taman Saraswati Temple in Ubud is not just an ordinary tourist destination but a blend of Balinese architecture, religion, and culture.
 Built by an artist, Gusti Nyoman Lempad, this place is also a center for artistic and cultural activities and religious rituals.

-If you’re in Ubud, you must visit this place.
-To maintain the beauty of this place, always obey local customs and norms, such as wearing a sarong and disposing of rubbish properly.
+If you’re in Ubud, you must visit.
+To maintain its beauty, always obey local customs and norms, such as wearing a sarong and disposing of rubbish properly.

 Therefore, don’t miss the opportunity to visit Taman Saraswati Temple while on holiday in Bali.
 Please use the comments column for questions or suggestions.